 Lemon balm is an herb that can boost your spirit on even the bluest Monday of the year.
 Whenever I feel exhausted, I search for a plant in my kitchen garden that will help me – and my beloved lemon balm has the fix.
 Just one cup of lemon balm tea restores me and brightens up my day.

 Lemon balm (Melissa Officinalis) is a perennial plant that belongs to the mint family.
 This aromatic plant is closely related to Peppermint and Spearmint, so it does not come as a surprise that it is also called balm mint.
 This herb is easily recognized by its wrinkled leaves with prominent veins, toothed margins, and a characteristic lemon-like scent.
 If you rub your fingers on the leaves, you will smell lemon.
 How is that possible?
 The reason is very simple.
 The lemon-like aroma and flavor of lemon balm is due to the presence of essential oils, which contain citronellal and citral, the same ingredients that are found in the essential oils of lemons.

 Melissa and Her Honey Bees

-At NATUFIA, I’ve been experimenting with lemon balm seedlings, and I am pleasantly surprised how quickly they germinate.
+At NATUFIA, I’ve been experimenting with lemon balm seedlings, and I am pleasantly surprised by how quickly they germinate.
 It took just three days for the seedlings to germinate in the NATUFIA machine.
-I highly recommend that this plant is part of your kitchen garden.
-If you are currently growing lemon balm, let me know how you use it in a comment below.
-Though, if you aren’t growing lemon balm, but want to know more about this herb — I’ll gladly answer your questions below.
+I highly recommend that this plant is part of your smart garden.
+If you are currently growing lemon balm, let us know how you use it in a comment here.
+Though, if you aren’t growing lemon balm, but want to know more about this herb — we’ll gladly answer your questions.